 - Locked fingers: In bear-hug pose, locking your fingers in a “prayer” grip around your foe’s back is not allowed.

-Pro sumo currently recognizes 82 “kimarite” (winning techniques), divided into pushing/thrusting, throws, and other general techniques.
-Almost all victories, however, are achieved by the most popular dozen or so kimarite.
+Pro sumo currently recognizes 82 “kimarite” (winning techniques), but nearly all victories are achieved by the most popular dozen or so kimarite.
 Techniques are very important in sumo, since technical expertise enables experienced sumo wrestlers to defeat opponents who are larger, stronger, or faster.

 Sumo wrestlers often rely on strength and speed to push an opponent out quickly, or use balance and technique to flip, trip, or maneuver the opponent to the ground.

-Here are just some examples of common winning techniques.
+Here are some examples of common winning techniques:

 YORI-KIRI (front force-out)